-Adding LDAP Operators
+Adding Identity Provider Operators

-You can create accounts for operators to access the console by using an existing Active Directory or LDAP account.
+You can create accounts for operators to access the console by using an existing Active Directory or LDAP account or Microsoft Entra ID.

-When you select this option, an operator with the same name as the one specified in the LDAP directory, is added to the operators node in the Domain Panel on the BigFix console.
+When you select this option, an operator with the same name as the one specified in the Identity Provider directory, is added to the operators node in the Domain Panel on the BigFix console.
 These operators can then log in as usual, using one of the following notations: